ibm-cloud-architecture/refarch-integration/docs/devops/README.md

 The wizard is also asking for a user, so we used *admin/admin01* and to install the standard plugins.

 #### For java you need jdk
-As some of the codes of the solution are Java based, we had the JDK (to get `javac` tool and other system jars):
+As some of the codes of the solution are Java based, we add the JDK (to get `javac` tool and other system jars):
 ```bash
 $ sudo apt-get install openjdk-8-jdk
 ```

-To automate interaction script like `ssh` and `scp`, we are using [expect](http://expect.sourceforge.net/) tool so password and other input can be injected.
+To automate interaction script like `ssh` and `scp`, we are using [expect](http://expect.sourceforge.net/) tool so password and other input can be injected to any command
 ```bash
 $ sudo apt-get install expect
 ```